Shellywell123/sugoku/README.md

 Simple CLI binary written in go to solve [sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzles from `.txt` inputs.

 The numbers should be space delimited with a missing number denoted with a `0`.
 See the `sudokus/` dir for examples.

-I decided against using brute force as I wanted to exercise automating the algorithms I use by hand.
+I decided against using a brute force algorithm as I wanted to exercise automating the algorithms I use by hand.

 ## build the binary
 ```